conneroisu/cpre281-finalproj/README.md

 This means that we need to decode a 5-bit signal to a 35-bit signal that will be used to display the current instruction on the 7-segment displays.

-5 bits = signal
-7 bits needed per 7-segment display
+If 5-bits are used to represent the instruction, and 7-bits are needed to represent a character on a 7-segment display, then 35-bits are needed to represent the current instruction on 5 7-segment displays as 7 * 5 = 35.

-the longest word = 5 characters
-thus, 5 * 7 = 35 bits needed for 5 7-segment displays
+Furthermore, the longest word that can be displayed on the 7-segment displays is 5 characters long, so 5 * 7 = 35 bits are needed to represent the current instruction on the 7-segment displays.
-We are decoding a 5-bit signal to 35 bits.

 | Func_in | O_out | Operation | Description |
 | :---: | :---: | :---: | :---: |